 I became so enthused with the creative process I could hardly sleep.
 Everywhere I looked I saw something that could be made into a little piece of furniture: the lid of an orange juice can become a serving tray, covered with a plastic-coated playing card.
 I cut other cards to make matching placemats to go with the serving tray.

 My friends were astounded that I spent my entire spring break, at my mother’s home in New York, staying up most of the night making the dollhouse furniture.
 “Why are you spending so much time on it?” they wondered.
 It was a pass-fail class so I didn’t need a grade.

 I was making it not for the grade but for the joy of creating.
 The class assignment gave me a purpose for doing the project.
-For years afterwards I carried it with me throughout many moves until unfortunately it was ruined in a flood.
+For years afterward I carried it with me throughout many moves until unfortunately it was ruined in a flood.

-Even though I no longer have the things, I have with me the memory of the creative process, the joy of discovery, and the recognition that what I brought out in me through doing this was an ability to see potential.
-I could see the potential in the microscope slide, the bottle tops, the blocks and beads and fabric.
+Even though I no longer have the things, I have with me the memory of the creative process, the joy of discovery, and the recognition that what I brought out in me through doing this was an ability to see the potential.
+I could see the potential in the microscope slide, the bottle tops, the blocks and beads, and the fabric.
 The need to find a way to make a couch or table or bed or bookcase stimulated me to find resources I could use.